 A lot of gels and pomades promise to build brows where none exist, but to do that realistically, you need something that actually deposits fibers into your existing hairs, not unlike a little extension action.
 My favorite in this category is Adda Brow by Christi Harris (only available online), along with her dual-ended Definer Brush.
 Dip the stiff bristle side into the creamy/waxy product (it comes in one universal shade), and sweep onto your brows in little strokes; you will actually see the volume grow as you go along.
 Afterwards, you can powder-set your brows with the color of your choice.

-The Prob: You’re Tired of Fussing
+Problem 3: You’re Tired of Fussing

 There’s something to be said for finding a semi-permanent beauty solution that allows you to get up and go every day without a complex grooming routine.
 And while pencils, gels, powders, and pomades all work beautifully, they are just that—work.